apankrat/js-noisy-gradient/README.md

 ### WebGL ###

-Adding noise to an image is not really a rocket science, but the trick is how to do it **fast**.
+Adding noise to an image is not really rocket science, but the trick is how to do it **fast**.

-Here it's done with WebGL, which is probably one of more esoteric uses of this lovely framework.
+Here it's done with WebGL, which is probably one of the most esoteric uses of this lovely framework.

 In fact, this is probably what makes the whole thing notable.